-2.5.
+"2.5.
 With the engine idling, the accelerator control engine speed demand shall be operated increased quickly, but not violently, so as to obtain maximum delivery from the injection pump.
 This position shall be maintained until maximum engine speed is reached and the governor comes into action.
-As soon as this speed is reached the accelerator engine speed demand shall be released reduced until the engine resumes its idling speed and the opacimeter reverts to the corresponding conditions.
+As soon as this speed is reached the accelerator engine speed demand shall be released reduced until the engine resumes its idling speed and the opacimeter reverts to the corresponding conditions."